harryseo1992/Pycharm-For-Dummies/docs/configuration.md

     ![cmd-run](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/run_cmd.png?raw=true "Run cmd")

-    Okay!
-Let's execute the Python in Command Prompt next.
+    If you were able to open Command Prompt, the next step is to execute the Python in it.

 3. Type "python" in your Command Prompt like below.